British Car Brands (manufacturer car companies, logos)

 Morris Logo

-Morris Motors Limited was quite successful in its early years.
-By 1924, it had captured more than 50 percent of the British car market, overtaking Ford.
-Morris-branded models were discontinued in the mid-1980s.
+Morris Motors Limited was very successful in its early years.
+By 1924, it had captured over 50% of the British car market, overtaking Ford.
+The production of models under the Morris brand was discontinued in the mid-1980s.
 SAIC Motor Corporation Limited currently owns the brand.
-The original logo of the now-defunct enterprise echoes the coat of arms of Oxford’s city, where William Morris, the founder of the company, was born and lived.
-The badge contains a silver-blue circle with a red bull crossing the River Isis.
+The original logo of the now-defunct company echoes the coat of arms of the city of Oxford, where the company’s founder, William Morris, was born and lived.
+The emblem shows a silver-blue circle with a red bull crossing the River Isis.

 Triumph